rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 some scholars even today.
 This interpretation might be countered.
 In regular declension of the ablative no linking vowel is present, whereas this derivation is regularly represented in +śe+d́e+.
 The third mention of the phenomenon deals with genitive-form personal pronouns ti͔ŋk+śe+ś you_PRON-PERS-2PL.GEN.POSS-2PL+PRON-DEM-DIST+N.NOM.DEF.SG
 ‘the/that/this one of yours’.
-Instead of repeating the idea of a reduplicated ś segment, Evsevʹev volunteers a vernacular Russian-language parallel in vaš%to where the Russian possessive pronoun vaš ‘your (2PL)’ is combined with the demonstrative particle to ‘that’ or et ‘this’ (cf. Lyons 1999: 48–49).
+Instead of repeating the idea of a reduplicated ś segment, Evsevʹev volunteers a vernacular Russian-language parallel in vaš-to where the Russian possessive pronoun vaš ‘your (2PL)’ is combined with the demonstrative particle to ‘that’ or et ‘this’ (cf. Lyons 1999: 48–49).
 This clarification by Evsevʹev speaks in favor of the distal-demonstrative interpretation and can be supported with evidence in Erzya of other